iomz/radicron/README.md

 - [Try with Docker](#try-with-docker)
   - [Build the image yourself](#build-the-image-yourself)
 - [Credit](#credit)

 <!--toc:end-->

 # Configuration

-You first need to create a configuration file (`config.yml`) to list programs to look for:
+Create a configuration file (`config.yml`) to define rules for recording:

 ```yaml
 area-id: JP13 # if unset, default to "your" region